devnull-cz/c-prog-lang/modules/file-API.md

 - `fprintf` - `printf` to a stream
 - `fscanf`
-	  - basically parses text input from a stream according to format string
+	  - Basically parses text input from a stream according to format string
-	  - except the format string all the parameters must be pointers
+	  - Except the format string all the parameters must be pointers
 - `fputs`/`fgets` - send/read string to/from a stream

 ```C